-Also, the RC brand was used more for domestic sales (within Japan), before and after WW2.
-The company’s “real” name is Nippon Toki Kaisha, or NTK, but they have multiple trademarks: “Noritake” for sale abroad mainly to the United States, “RC” in Japan (and also abroad), and “NTK” and “Nippon Toki Kaisha”, and “M” for Morimura.
+Noritake used the RC brand for domestic sales (within Japan), before and after WW2.
+The company’s “real” name is Nippon Toki Kaisha, or NTK, but they have multiple marks: “Noritake” for sale abroad mainly to the United States, “RC” in Japan (and also abroad), and “NTK” and “Nippon Toki Kaisha”, and “M” for Morimura.
 These marks were registered separately in different countries.

 Imagine you sell something from Lego, but you are not Lego.
 You could try to register as Lego in the VeRO system, and then report violations from competing sellers.

 I don’t think that’s what happened, but it’s possible.